NuttapolCha/design-patterns-go/README.md

             d.Display()
             d.Swim()
-            d.Quack() // magic duck can quack here because it has been fly at the beginning of the game d.Fly()
+            d.Quack() // magic duck can quack here because it has been fly at the beginning of the game d.Fly() // ReadheadDuck cannot fly here
             fmt.Println()
         }
     }
     ```

-6. That enought.
+6. In the ending of the game, `MagicDuck` will fly with rocket power and quacking very loud!
+Can you implement this?
+Just printing the *"I am flying with rocket power!"* and *"I am quacking very loud"* for `Fly()` and `Quack()` methods respectively.

+7. That's enough for today.
 Now thinking about what you've done, think about problems you have faced.
 Are your code easy to changes (i.e. maintainable and readable) as the complexity is growing?